OGSR/OGSR-Engine/3rd_party/Src/OpenAL_Soft/readme.txt

 by Creative Labs (at http://openal.org/), as that will provide the "router" OpenAL32.dll that applications talk to, and may provide extra drivers for the user's system.
 The DLLs provided here will simply add additional devices for applications to select from.
+The DLLs in the 'router' folder may be used as an alternative router implementation, which supports some newer extensions, but needs to be copied manually along with soft_oal.dll.

-If you do not wish to use the redistributable, then rename soft_oal.dll to OpenAL32.dll (note: even the 64-bit DLL should be named OpenAL32.dll).
+If you do not wish to use the router, then rename soft_oal.dll to OpenAL32.dll (note: even the 64-bit DLL should be named OpenAL32.dll).
 Just be aware this will prevent other system-installed OpenAL implementations from working.

 To set up the 32-bit DLL for use globally, copy it from the bin\Win32 folder to the folder that the 32-bit OpenAL32.dll router is installed in.